 I know all of this because I’ve encountered scammers like this numerous times over my years of selling cars on Craigslist and Facebook Marketplace.
 These people will sometimes message you for days, asking very detailed, highly knowledgeable questions before eventually asking for a sham report.
 In the case of my old BMW M5, I even set up a time and location to meet up before getting a suspect link in my inbox.
 It’s disheartening and a reminder of just how far some people will go to defraud you.

 Internet-savvy people will have an easy time spotting scams like this, but not everyone can spot when someone’s trying to pull a fast one on them.
 A recent post published to the /r/cars subreddit inspired me to look further into how widespread this scam has become, and it turns out that it’s been happening for years.
-The video above describing a version of the scam was published a decade ago.
+The video above describes a version of the scam that was published a decade ago.
 It’s become so popular that the FTC put out a statement back in 2018, warning consumers to look out for signs you might be getting tricked:

 The FTC has been hearing about a new scam targeting people who are selling their cars online.
 They’re getting calls or texts from people who claim to be interested in buying the car – but first want to see a car history report.
 They ask the seller to get the report from a specific website, where the seller needs to enter some information and pay about $20 by credit card for the report.
 The seller then sends it to the supposed buyer but never hears back.
 Weird, huh?